+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 3. Gloves, Hat, Sunglasses, sunscreen

-The sun is so intense at high altitude and so nasty is the wind.
-With sunglasses to avoid glare on the snow, sunburn-preventing sunscreen, gloves and a hat to keep off the cold breeze, you are now set.
+The sun is so intense at high altitude, and the wind is so nasty.
+With sunglasses to avoid glare on the snow, sunburn-preventing sunscreen, gloves, and a hat to keep off the cold breeze, you are now set.

 4. Camera or Smartphone and additional batteries

 The landscape is just stunning and will make you desire to record all of it.
-Batteries get depleted at a faster rate in cold weather conditions hence better pack a power bank or an extra set of batteries to capture those once-in-a-lifetime moments.
+Batteries get depleted at a faster rate in cold weather conditions; hence, pack a power bank or an extra set of batteries to capture those once-in-a-lifetime moments.

 5. Light and Water Snacks